 Accrued deprecation is the sum of all forms of loss affecting the contributory value of the improvements.
 It is the measured loss against replacement cost new taken from all forms of physical deterioration, functional and economic obsolescence.
 Accrued depreciation is estimated and developed based on losses typical for each property type at that specific age.
 Depreciation estimates have been implemented for what is typical of each major class of commercial property by economic life categories.
 Estimates of accrued depreciation have been calculated for improvements with a range of variable years expected life based on observed condition considering actual age.
 These estimates are continually tested to ensure they are reflective of current market conditions.
-The actual and effective ages of improvements relative to where the improvement lies on the scale of its total economic life and its competitive position in the marketplace.
+The actual and effective ages of improvements are noted in CAMA.
+Effective age estimates are based on the utility of the improvements relative to where the improvement lies on the scale of its total economic life and its competitive position in the marketplace.
 Effective age estimates are considered and reflected based on five levels or rankings of observed condition, given actual age.